sandialabs/AirNet-SNL/README.md

 More information about the AirNet-SNL modules is available at [readthedocs](https://airnet-snl.readthedocs.io/en/latest/).

 ## Overview
-AirNet-SNL is a Python package for computed tomography (CT) reconstruction with applications in X-ray phase contrast imaging (XPCI) given sparse data.
-It combines iterative reconstruction and convolutional neural networks with end-to-end training.
-The model reduces streak artifacts from filtered back-projection with limited data, and it trains on randomly generated shapes.

-## Introduction
-Few-view computed tomography (CT) reduces radiation dose and speeds acquisition time.
-For example, X-ray phase contrast imaging (XPCI) CT may decimate the angular range of measurements.
-Various algorithms reconstruct undersampled images.
-In iterative reconstruction, the choice of priors includes total variation and compressive sensing.
-A deep learning method called AirNet unrolls an iterative reconstruction algorithm.

-We present a deep learning image reconstruction technique for parallel beam CT that builds on AirNet.
-Our model, called AirNet-SNL, makes three key contributions: first, it trains on randomly generated shapes; second, it removes skip connections to mitigate streak artifacts, which we observe with the random shape dataset; third, and most importantly, we demonstrate CT reconstructions for all three XPCI image products: absorption, dark field, and differential phase.

-We refer the reader to our conference presentation at the OSA Imaging and Applied Optics Congress for more information.
+AirNet-SNL is a Python package for computed tomography (CT) reconstruction.
+It implements a machine learning model to reconstruct 2D slices from 1D projections.
+The AirNet-SNL model is an end-to-end neural network that combines physics-based iterative reconstruction with convolutional neural networks for sparse data.
+It takes sparse data as input, including decimated angles or views.
+The library produces different image products, including absorption, dark field, and differential or integrated phase.
+For example, we have demonstrated AirNet-SNL on X-ray phase contrast imaging (XPCI).
+As a quick start, check out the examples in the documentation for training the model and running inference.

 ## Citing AirNet-SNL
 If you find AirNet-SNL useful in your work, please consider citing